Sifting Through The Sands

 Turning to smbmap on the Python side, we find again that it provides a bit more fine grain detail and control.

 Once again, I can pass the hash so that I may scan as any user for whom I have a credential.
 And now I can search not just for file names but also for file contents.
 In Figure 3, we can see I chose to search for the regular expression ‘[Pp]assword’ since we saw those interesting files in the CSV.

-Finding passwords for service, application, and other accounts is one thing you may look for, but I could just as easily used a regular expression to find phone numbers, social security numbers, or other PII.
-A quick google will yield a ton of regexes ready made for any of that.
+Finding passwords for service, application, and other accounts are one thing you may look for, but I could just as easily used a regular expression to find phone numbers, social security numbers, or other PII.
+A quick google will yield a ton of regexes ready-made for any of that.

 How to Protect Yourself

 Once the bad guy has a good list of files, all that remains is to grab them.
 We’ve seen the bad guys use their stolen credentials to find where data lives, find the most interesting files in that data, and getting that data out is the easiest part.
 What can you do about this?

 We have several recommendations for things you can do.